Documentation

 Note

 systemd checks the /etc/systemd/... path before checking the /usr/lib/systemd/... path and uses the first file it finds.
-To avoid conflicting or unexpected configuration options, check that the file only exists at the /usr/lib/systemd/system/minio.service path.
+To avoid conflicting or unexpected configuration options, check that the file exists only at the /usr/lib/systemd/system/minio.service path.

 Refer to the man page for systemd.unit for details on the file path search order.